launchdarkly/terraform-provider-launchdarkly/website/docs/r/feature_flag.html.markdown

 - `id` - The unique feature flag ID in the format `project_key/flag_key`.

-## Import
+## Importing Feature Flags

-LaunchDarkly feature flags can be imported using the ID of the feature flag in the format `project_key/flag_key`, e.g.
+You can import a feature flag using the feature flag's ID in the format `project_key/flag_key`.

+For example:

 ```
 $ terraform import launchdarkly_feature_flag.building_materials example-project/building-materials